Lower Your Cholesterol and Blood Sugar with Ginger Beer

 Manage your cholesterol and blood sugar with ginger beer

-Ginger beer is a natural beverage that’s become popular all over the world for its powerful pain-relieving and anti-inflammatory properties.
+Ginger beer is a natural beverage that has become popular all over the world for its powerful pain-relieving and anti-inflammatory properties.

 It even contains live-active cultures of friendly bacteria, which regulate your intestinal flora and improve your digestive health.

-In addition, regular consumption can help eliminate excess cholesterol in your arteries and glucose in your blood.
+Plus, regular ginger beer consumption can help eliminate excess cholesterol in your arteries and lower your blood sugar levels.

 There are more than 21 antioxidants in ginger that help prevent lipid peroxidation in your arteries.

 This process is associated with lowered levels of good cholesterol (HDL).
-In addition, it’s also a way to fix the cell damage that prevents proper regulation of harmful lipids.
+It’s also a way to fix any cell damage that prevents proper regulation of harmful lipids.

 This spice contains an active substance called gingerol.
-This acts as an anti-inflammatory and antioxidant to reduce the creation of bad cholesterol (LDL) in your liver.
+It acts as an anti-inflammatory and antioxidant to reduce the creation of bad cholesterol (LDL) in your liver.

 Including it in your diet will clear built-up plaque from your artery walls.
-This makes blood flow more freely and prevenys obstructions.
+This helps blood flow more freely and prevents obstructions.

 The benefits for type 2 diabetes

-In addition, the chemical components in ginger positively stimulate two enzymes in charge of the breakdown and metabolism of blood glucose.
+The chemical components in ginger also positively stimulate two enzymes in charge of the breakdown and metabolism of blood sugar.

-They also act on enzymes related to inflammation, a key to stabilizing blood sugar spikes.
+On top of that, they have an affect on enzymes related to inflammation, which is key to stabilizing blood sugar spikes.

 Consuming ginger lowers your risk of metabolic syndrome.
 This is a condition that increases your risk of obesity and diabetes.

-In addition, natural ginger extracts support digestion, which tends to be slower when glucoses levels are too high.
+In addition, natural ginger extracts support digestion, which tends to slow down when your blood sugar levels are too high.

-Are you ready to learn how to use it?
+Are you ready to learn how to make it?